VumileSomwahla/VumileSomwahla/README.md

 <h2>📊 GitHub Stats</h2>
 <p align="center"><strong>
   These stats are from all the public repositories only.
-They do not include any contributions I have made to projects I have been invited to collaborate on, or my private repos.
+They do not include any contributions I have made to projects I was invited to collaborate on, or my private repos.
 </p></strong>

 <p align="center">